cloudsoft/brooklyn-hyperledger/README.md

 * Select the location that you previously created from the "Locations" drop-down list
 * Enter a name (optional)
 * Click the "Deploy" button

+If you plan on deploying to Vagrant VMs running locally, only deployment to one location is supported with a maximum cluster size of 3.

 ### Step 4b: Deploy a Hyperledger Fabric Cluster to Multiple Locations